 But they often don’t know how to go about building an online footprint.
 They struggle with how far they’re willing to go with it.
 And they need help navigating their online reputation management.

-In this post, I’ve detailed 3 of the biggest concerns my clients have about their online presence.
+In this post, I’ve detailed 3 of the biggest concerns my clients have expressed about their online presence.

 I’ve written a series of posts on Executive Job Search FAQs (Frequently Asked Questions), representing the major road blocks and/or executive job search strategies my clients have told me they need help understanding, across other important topics: